modular/modular/KGEN/docs/MojoNotes.md

-To handle all these problems we have a two phase resolution of expressions: we first parse them into a bump pointer allocated tree data structure (defined in `LitExprNodes.h`) and we can then "codegen" them into SSA expressions or into a type.
+To handle all these problems we have a two phase resolution of expressions: we first parse them into a bump pointer allocated tree data structure (defined in `ExprNodes.h`) and we can then "codegen" them into SSA expressions or into a type.
 This second phase is what performs name lookup etc, which means we can parse the expression (and then ignore it) even before name binding.